 The series that would become The Rings of Power has been in the works since 2017, when Amazon first landed the rights to develop a streaming show based on Tolkien's vast world.
 Five years later, and it's almost time to see what the creative team behind the series has been working on.

-The Lord of the Rings: The Rings of Power will premiere September 2, 2022 on Amazon Prime Video, with new episodes arriving weekly after that.
+The Lord of the Rings: The Rings of Power will premiere September 1, 2022 at 9pm EST on Amazon Prime Video, with new episodes arriving weekly on Fridays after that.
 Season 1 is set to run for eight episodes.

 The Rings of Power trailer